buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Humans

-Humans, with their desire for discovery, power, glory and violence, and reproductive capacity, were the dominant race; the entire Earth bowed to their will.
+Humans, with their desire for discovery, power, glory, and violence, and reproductive capacity, were the dominant race; the entire Earth bowed to their will.
 Until the coming.
 And humans became the species to hunt and kill, the dictate received from the first Patrons was clear and absolute, exterminate the humans who had killed the firstborn.

 It is impossible to know how many humans have survived in the world, very approximate calculations count them under 500 million.